wolfmatt233/wolfmatt233/README.md

 - 👋 Hi, I’m Matthew
-- 👀 I’m interested in web development, especially back end development.
+- 👀 I’m interested in web development, mostly front-end but I am still interested in back-end.
+I have worked in JavaScript, HTML/CSS, and PHP so far.
-- 🌱 I’m currently learning informatics and multi-device web development
+- 🌱 I’m currently marjoring in informatics and multi-device web development in college.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...